Dev-Mind/e-wall/common/README.md

 ```
 Then
 ```
-CREATE DATABASE numericwall;
+CREATE DATABASE ewall;
-CREATE USER 'numericwall'@'localhost' IDENTIFIED BY 'numericwall';
+CREATE USER 'ewall'@'localhost' IDENTIFIED BY 'ewall';
-GRANT ALL on numericwall.* TO 'numericwall'@'localhost';
+GRANT ALL on ewall.* TO 'ewall'@'localhost';
 ```